SchlossLab/Schloss_rrnAnalysis_mSphere_2021/exploratory/2020-11-02-dominance-commonness-of-esvs.md

     ## 3 v4        0.813
     ## 4 v45       0.744

-    asv_commonness_per_species <- metadata_asv %>%
+    esv_commonness_per_species <- metadata_esv %>%

         # want to do our analysis for the species level for each region of 16S will
-        # want to group our genomes by ASVs and species to count the number of genomes
+        # want to group our genomes by ESVs and species to count the number of genomes
-        # that each ASV appears in
+        # that each ESV appears in
-      select(region, genome_id, species, asv, count) %>%
+      select(region, genome_id, species, esv, count) %>%
-      group_by(region, species, asv) %>%
+      group_by(region, species, esv) %>%

-        # instead of counting the number of genoems an ASV is found in, I want to
+        # instead of counting the number of genoems an ESV is found in, I want to
-        # count the total number of times each ASV appears across the genomes within
+        # count the total number of times each ESV appears across the genomes within
         # a species
-        summarize(n_asvs = sum(count), .groups="drop") %>%
+        summarize(n_esvs = sum(count), .groups="drop") %>%

         # bring in the number of genomes and rrn copies per species so we can scale
-        # our number of times that each ASV appeared in each species to get percent
+        # our number of times that each ESV appeared in each species to get percent
         # commonness
       inner_join(., n_genomes_rrn_copies_per_species, by=c("region", "species")) %>%
-      mutate(commonness = n_asvs/n_genomes/mean_rrns) %>%
+      mutate(commonness = n_esvs/n_genomes/mean_rrns) %>%

-        # want the most common ASV for each region and species
+        # want the most common ESV for each region and species
         # want the number of genomes for each species and region so that we can filter
         #   our data to focus on those species with more genomes than the value of
         #   threshold